 It will take time to test your message and determine the best type of marketing for sales leads that will work for your business.
 But once you’ve got this buttoned-down, you’ll see a steady stream of leads for your business.

 A great resource if you want to learn more about how to create effective marketing is a book written by Dan Kennedy called “Magnetic Marketing”.

-Once you’ve honed your message, start to spread the word.
+Once you’ve honed your message, start to spread the word using some of the lead generation examples we list later in this post.
 Ideally, you use the channels that your ideal customers frequent, so as to place your message in front of them.

 Social media is a popular option because it offers both free and paid options.